K9 Thunder: General characteristics

-The K9 is of welded construction, using 20000 kg of MIL-12560H armor steel developed by POSCO for K2 Black Panther project, which can withstand explosion pressure and fragments from 152 mm HE rounds, 14.5 mm armor piercing rounds, and anti-personnel mines all around.
+The K9 is of welded construction, using 20000 kg of MIL-12560H armor steel developed by POSCO for K2 Black Panther project, which can withstand explosion pressure and fragments from 152 mm HE rounds, armor piercing rounds, and anti-personnel mines all around.
 The vehicle can protect crews from CBRN threats using an air-purification system.

 The power-pack consists of a 1000 hp MT881Ka-500 MTU Friedrichshafen engine licensed by Ssangyong Heavy Industries (now STX Engine) and an Allison Transmission X1100-5A3 transmission licensed by Tongil Precision Machinery Industries (now SNT Dynamics), and is installed on a hydropneumatic suspension chassis.
 Driven by Firstec driving system, the 47 t vehicle has maximum speed of 67 km/h or maintains above 56 km/h at 60% longitudinal slope, and is capable of operating in various terrain conditions including desert, snow, jungle, and mountains.
 It can also be deployed as self-propelled coastal artillery for surface targets, creating a no-access zone within its firing range.

 The main armament is a CN98 155 mm, 52-calibre artillery gun manufactured by Kia Heavy Industry (now Hyundai WIA), with a maximum firing range of 41 km with K307 rounds.
 Or 54 km with K315 rounds fired from the upgraded K9A1 variant.
 The CN98 is rated 1,000 EFC (equivalent full charge) with continuous firing under severe condition.
 The K9 stores 32 rounds in the bustle rack (16 rounds in each row), while an additional 16 rounds are stored at the rear of the hull (8 rounds on each side).
 Assisted by a semi-automatic feeding system, fire control system, and the Battalion Tactical Command System (BTCS), the vehicle can burst fire three rounds in 15 seconds and has the ability of multiple rounds simultaneous impact (MRSI) mode.
 It has a maximum rate of fire of six to eight rpm for three minutes (until emptying ammunitions store in the bustle), then reduced to two to three rpm for sustain fire (hand carrying ammunitions to feeder).
 The vehicle can shoot-and-scoot and be ready to fire in 30 seconds between stops or 60 seconds between maneuvers.
 After firing, it can relocate to a new position in 30 seconds to increase survivability from enemy counter-battery attacks.